markmbaum/libode/README.md

 Each solver has a `step()` method that can be used to integrate a single step with a specified step size.
 Each solver class also has a `solve_fixed()` method and, if its `dt_adapt()` function is implemented, a `solve_adaptive()` method.
 These functions return nothing and both have the same four call signatures:

-1. `void solve_fixed (double tint, double dt)`
+1. `void solve_fixed (double tint, double dt, bool extras)`

    Simply advances the solution for a specified length of the independent variable.
 The independent variable is assumed to be time, so `tint` is the integration time and `dt` is the time step to use (or the initial time step for adaptive solves).
+The `extra` argument switches on/off the "extra" functions, which are discussed below.

 2. `void solve_fixed (double tint, double dt, const char *dirout, int inter)`